 The information on the application form is held by the Institute of Development Studies in line with our Privacy Policy.

-For extra help you can book time with the alumni relations office to discuss your application before you apply.
+For extra help you can email the Alumni Relations Office to discuss your application before you apply.

 Group Mentoring is very close to traditional one-on-one mentoring in that the mentee is still driving the relationship.
 Although each mentee has their own developmental and learning goals, which may be different to other mentees in the Group.